 It's a common infection worldwide and is usually spread from infected pregnant women to their babies, or from child-to-child contact.

-In rare cases, it can be spread through unprotected sex and injecting drugs.
+It can also be spread through unprotected sex and injecting drugs.

 Hepatitis B is uncommon in the UK.
-Most cases affect people who became infected while growing up in part of the world where the infection is more common, such as southeast Asia and sub-Saharan Africa.
+It most commonly affects people who became infected while growing up in part of the world where the infection is more common, such as southeast Asia and sub-Saharan Africa.

 Most adults infected with hepatitis B are able to fight off the virus and fully recover from the infection within a couple of months.

 But most people infected as children develop a long-term infection.
 This is known as chronic hepatitis B, and can lead to cirrhosis and liver cancer.
-Antiviral medication can be used to treat it.
+Antiviral medicine can be used to treat it.